Dake-Batyrkhan/gender_prediction/README.md

-# hello-world
+# prediction
-It is repository
+It is gender prediction code and copied from Siraj Raval's lecture